 A person, or that person's attorney or agent, may file a Plaintiff's Petition for Justice Civil, along with a money order for the appropriate filing fees.
-Note: Service fees are pre individual, so if multiple defendants are to be served, multiple filing fees must be included.
+Note: Service fees are per individual, so if multiple defendants are to be served, multiple service fee must be included and payble to the Constable.
 If service is to be performed outside Bastrop County, please contact the Constable's Office in the county in which service must be performed to determine their appropriate service fee.
 Filing fee $36.00 and $75.00 for process of service.
 Two money orders are required one for the filing fee made out to J.P. #1 and one money order made out to the constable who will be serving the paperwork.
 For Bastrop County, precinct 1, that is Dan Hall.

 What happens next?

-Once the defendant has been served with citation in the case, the defendant must file a Defendant's Original Answer by the appearance day.
+Once the defendant has been served with citation in the case, the defendant must file within 14 days an answer for all cases except Eviction Cases.
+Defendant's may come to court without an answer, but could loose some of their rights.
 If the defendant does not appear, and the plaintiff is able to prove the claim, then a default judgment for the plaintiff will be rendered.
 If the defendant does appear, then the case will stand for trial.
 The case will be set on a trial docket, and parties will be notified of that date and time.
-At any time prior to the setting of the trial, either party may request a jury trial by making written notice to the court requesting a jury trial.
+Either party may request a jury trial by making written notice to the court requesting a jury trial, Rule 504.
 Note: If you move or have a change of address or phone number, you must notify the court of that change.